-&lt;sup>76The SME Instrument call is financed from the single budget-line 08.020800 for a total, at minimum, of €1611.52, of which at least €160.50 million stems from 'Industrial leadership - Leadership in nanotechnologies, advanced materials, biotechnology and advanced manufacturing and processing', €305.73 million from 'Industrial leadership - Leadership in information and communications technology', €57.93 million from 'Industrial leadership - Leadership in space', €248.47 million from 'Societal Challenge 1 - Improving lifelong health and wellbeing', €129.54 million from 'Societal Challenge 2 - Securing sufficient supplies of safe and high-quality food and other bio-based products', €233.61 million from 'Societal Challenge 3 - Making the transition to a reliable, sustainable and competitive energy system', €236.92 million from 'Societal challenge 4 - Achieving a resource-efficient, environmentally-friendly, safe and seamless European transport system', €108.82 million from 'Societal challenge 5 - Achieving a resource-efficient and climate change resilient economy and a sustainable supply of raw materials', €51.38 million from 'Societal challenge 6 - Fostering inclusive, innovative and reflective societies', and €67.65 million from the 'Societal challenge 7 - Fostering secure European societies' WP parts.
-While these amounts are indicatively dedicated to the respective domain concerned, the SME Instrument will operate bottom-up and its budget will, as a whole, support firms developing the breakthrough, market-creating innovations that can occur, in particular, at the intersection between different technologies, industry sectors and scientific disciplines.
+&lt;sup>87 The EIC Accelerator pilot / SME Instrument call is financed from the single budget-line 08.020800 for a total, at minimum for the period 2018-2020, of €1,611.52 million, of which at least €160.50 million stems from 'Industrial leadership - Leadership in nanotechnologies, advanced materials, biotechnology and advanced manufacturing and processing', €305.73 million from 'Industrial leadership - Leadership in information and communications technology', €57.93 million from 'Industrial leadership - Leadership in space', €248.47 million from 'Societal Challenge 1 - Improving lifelong health and wellbeing', €129.54 million from 'Societal Challenge 2 - Securing sufficient supplies of safe and high-quality food and other bio-based products', €233.61 million from 'Societal Challenge 3 - Making the transition to a reliable, sustainable and competitive energy system', £236.92 million from 'Societal challenge 4 - Achieving a resource-efficient, environmentally-friendly, safe and seamless European transport system', €108.82 million from 'Societal challenge 5 - Achieving a resource-efficient and climate change resilient economy and a sustainable supply of raw materials', €51.38 million from 'Societal challenge 6 - Fostering inclusive, innovative and reflective societies', and €67.65 million from the 'Societal challenge 7 - Fostering secure European societies' WP parts.
+In 2020, the contribution from the single budget-line 08.020800 will be increased for a total of €649.04 million, of which €63.65 million stems from 'Industrial leadership - Leadership in nanotechnologies, advanced materials, biotechnology and advanced manufacturing and processing!, €124.39 million from 'Industrial leadership - Leadership in information and communications technology', €23.62 million from 'Industrial leadership - Leadership in space', €98.99 million from 'Societal Challenge 1 - Improving lifelong health and wellbeing', €55.87 million from 'Societal Challenge 2 -Securing sufficient supplies of safe and high-quality food and other bio-based products', €94.92 million from 'Societal Challenge 3 - Making the transition to a reliable, sustainable and competitive energy system', €105.98 million from 'Societal challenge 4 - Achieving a resourceefficient, environmentally-friendly, safe and seamless European transport system', €44.10 million from 'Societal challenge 5 - Achieving a resource-efficient and climate change resilient economy and a sustainable supply of raw materials', £20.56 million from 'Societal challenge 6 - Fostering inclusive, innovative and reflective societies', and €27.66 million from the 'Societal challenge 7 - Fostering secure European societies' WP parts.
+While these amounts are indicatively dedicated to the respective domain concerned, the EIC Accelerator pilot / SME Instrument will mainly operate bottom-up and its budget will, as a whole, support firms developing the breakthrough, market-creating innovations that can occur, in particular, at the intersection between different technologies, industry sectors and scientific disciplines.